huan/gas-gmail-channel/README.md

 })
 ```

-About the params:
+About the parameters of constructor:

-1. name <string>: Channel Name
+1. `name`: Channel Name
-1. keywords <array>: The keywords that email should include('-keyword' means NOT include)
+1. `keywords`: The keywords that email should include('-keyword' means NOT include)
-1. labels <array>: The labels that email should be labeled('-label' means NOT labeled)
+1. `labels`: The labels that email should be labeled('-label' means NOT labeled)
-1. limit <Integer>: Max number of email threads that channel will process(maximum 500, which is a gmail limitation)
+1. `limit`: Max number of email threads that channel will process(maximum 500, which is a gmail limitation)
-1. dayspan <Integer>: Only process emails in the past `dayspan` days. (default 365)
+1. `dayspan`: Only process emails in the past `dayspan` days. (default 365)
-1. doneLabel <string>: GmailChannel will only get out the emails without the `doneLabel`, and label them as `doneLabel` after processed them.
+1. `doneLabel`: GmailChannel will only get out the emails without the `doneLabel`, and label them as `doneLabel` after processed them.
-1. res <object>: This object will be accessable in the middleware as `res` param.
+1. `res`: This object will be accessable in the middleware as `res` param.

 That's all.